Central Park Enterprise Zone

 What happens next

-The Central Park Enterprise Zone has now been designated and is available for development.
+The Central Park Enterprise Zone has been designated.
+It is available for development.